Republican feuding this week represents broader reckoning over party’s future as Trump sinks in the polls

 In the Senate, GOP senators continued to struggle to find consensus on a massive spending bill aimed at mitigating the pandemic and softening its economic impact — a task complicated by the president’s insistence on a payroll tax cut that few in his own party want, intraparty feuding over the cost of the package and disagreements over exactly how the money should be spent.

-Across the dome in the House, some of the Trump’s closest allies launched a surprising attack against Rep. Liz Cheney (R-Wyo.), the highest-ranking Republican woman on Capitol Hill, charging her with disloyalty to the president because she has bucked him on national security issues and embraced public health advice and officials Trump has dismissed.
+Across the dome in the House, some of the Trump’s closest allies launched a surprising attack against Rep. Liz Cheney (R-Wyo.), the highest-ranking Republican woman on Capitol Hill, charging her with disloyalty to the president because she has bucked him on national security issues and embraced public health advice and officials of whom Trump has been dismissive.

-And on Wednesday, allies of Senate Republican leaders formally threw their support behind the establishment choice in a heated Kansas GOP primary, pitting them against a strong supporter of the president who was an early advocate of his immigration policies.
+And on Wednesday, allies of Senate Republican leaders formally threw their support behind the establishment choice in a heated GOP primary in Kansas, pitting themselves against a strong supporter of the president who was an early advocate of his immigration policies.

 The battles this week were a microcosm of the broader reckoning over the party’s future and how strong the populist tenets of Trumpism will hold after the president leaves office.
-They are emerging now due to worries that Trump’s handling of the pandemic and resulting falling poll numbers against presumptive Democratic presidential nominee Joe Biden will spell doom for the party at the polls this fall.
+The fractures are emerging now because of worries that the party faces doom at the polls this fall owing to Trump’s handling of the pandemic and his resulting falling poll numbers against presumptive Democratic presidential nominee Joe Biden.

 Trump came from nowhere five years ago to effectively take over the Republican Party, remaking it into a seeming cult of personality that has repeatedly violated the party’s supposed orthodoxies.
-But this week’s dust-ups are bringing into relief the fault lines and competing personalities that will define the coming war over the soul of The Post-Trump GOP, whether that is after a single term or in another four years, with some appearing to already be jockeying for position in the 2024 presidential contest.
+But this week’s dust-ups are bringing into relief the fault lines and competing personalities that will define the coming war over the soul of the post-Trump GOP, whether that is after a single term or in another four years, with some appearing already to be jockeying for position in the 2024 presidential contest.

-“I think sure way to lose the Senate, and elect Joe Biden, is to allow Democratic politicians to keep the country shut down and keep 40 million people out of work,” Sen. Ted Cruz (R-Texas), who ran for the party’s presidential nomination in 2016, said of the coronavirus package Wednesday.
+“I think [a] sure way to lose the Senate, and elect Joe Biden, is to allow Democratic politicians to keep the country shut down and keep 40 million people out of work,” Sen. Ted Cruz (R-Tex.), who ran for the party’s presidential nomination in 2016, said of the coronavirus package Wednesday.
 “Our focus needs to be on recovery, on getting people back in their jobs.”

-Cruz vented his frustrations in private at a lunch Tuesday, when he questioned “what in the hell are we doing?” as Republican lawmakers continued to add costly items to the ballooning virus aid package.
-Sen. Rand Paul (R-Ky.) was similarly vocal about spending concerns, even though others — such as Sen. Tom Cotton (R-Ark.) — argued in favor of spending a little more so that Republican senators in tough reelection races would have tangible policy wins to bring home for voters and help their chances of retaining control of the Chamber.
+Cruz vented his frustrations in private at a lunch Tuesday.
+As Republican lawmakers continued to add costly items to the ballooning virus aid package, he asked, “What in the hell are we doing?”
+Sen. Rand Paul (R-Ky.) was similarly vocal about spending concerns, even though others — such as Sen. Tom Cotton (R-Ark.) — argued in favor of spending a little more so that Republican senators in tough reelection races would have tangible policy wins to bring home for voters and help the party’s chances of retaining control of the chamber.

-Cruz and Paul are reviving the traditional fiscal concerns of the Republican Party that had diminished during under the Trump presidency, which had paid very little attention to rising deficits as the GOP passed costly tax cuts and made pricey spending deals with Democrats.
+Cruz and Paul are reviving traditional fiscal concerns of the Republican Party that have diminished under the Trump presidency; the administration paid little attention to rising deficits as the GOP passed costly tax cuts and made pricey spending deals with Democrats.

-Trump — who four years ago campaigned on a pledge to eliminate the national debt in eight years — has otherwise never concerned himself much with the amount of red ink dripping off the government’s ledger.
+Trump — who four years ago campaigned on a pledge to eliminate the national debt in eight years — has otherwise not concerned himself much with the amount of red ink dripping from the government’s ledger.

 During his administration, the size of the national debt has ballooned from $19.9 trillion on his inauguration to $26.5 trillion today.
 The Treasury Department said last week that the nation’s budget deficit grew to a record-high $864 billion in June.